What are the Different Types of Temperature Sensors?

 There are many types of temperature sensors that use different technologies and principles to measure temperature.
 There are two broad categories of temperature sensors – contact and non-contact type.

-Contact Type Temperature Sensors:
+Contact Temperature Sensors

 When a temperature sensor comes in physical contact with an object, the temperature conducts and gives out a signal to control the targeted temperature of a process.
 There are two major categories of contact-type temperature sensors: Mechanical Sensors & Electronic / Electrical Sensors.

-Non-Contact Temperature Sensors:
+Non-Contact Temperature Sensors

 A non-contact temperature sensor is used to determine the temperature of the object without directly contacting a surface by using a technology that does not require any contact.
 The most common type of non-contact temperature sensors are thermal imaging and infrared sensors.
 They also include optical pyrometers, radiation thermometers and fiber optic sensors.
 Non-contact type temperature sensors are primarily used in dangerous or hazardous processes.